 These results are likely in part due to the sheer awareness of recognition.
 If most recognition is done privately, people are unaware of when it happens.
 But when recognition is public, it brings the whole team in.

 Another benefit to public recognition is something called “observational learning.”
-It essentially means that when someone witnesses a behaviour and sees the response to that behaviour, the observer can learn from the exchange as well.
-Meaning, that the observer can learn which behaviours are rewarded and should be repeated.
+It essentially means that when someone witnesses a behavior and sees the response to that behavior, the observer can learn from the exchange as well.
+Meaning, the observer can learn which behaviors are rewarded and should be repeated.

-This can be a great way to help generate a culture of recognition within your organisation because it keeps recognition top of mind.
-It also encourages leaders and employees to look for things to recognise every day.
+This can be a great way to help generate a culture of recognition within your organization because it keeps recognition top of mind.
+It also encourages leaders and employees to look for things to recognize every day.

 Examples of Public and Private Recognition

 If you’re wondering how to best give public and private recognition with everyone’s comfort level in mind, we have some tips and tricks to help you get started.

 Since the team is all gathered for meetings already, this can be the perfect time to give public recognize group.
 Just keep in mind the type of meeting, the recognition being given, and the person receiving the recognition.
 Depending on the recipient’s comfort level, it may be best to move quickly through this portion or it may be appropriate to take a moment to really celebrate.

 Don’t forget to celebrate personal wins here too.
 Maybe they just bought a house or are taking a class.
 Following up with your employees about their achievements outside of work is a small way to so that you support them as a person, not just an employee.

 This can be a great option to recognize multiple people or groups at once.
 It also is perfect for publicly recognizing people who may not love the spotlight.
 Since it’s a group activity, the attention is distributed amongst the team.

 Use a Social Recognition Platform